BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using identifiers

-Note the blue *senderId* and the brown *recipientIds* in the diagram above.
-This section explains how your service can store and use these ReadyRemit identifiers.
+This section explains how your service can get, store, and use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.

 ### senderId